qjebbs/go-sqlf/readme.md

 updated > $1                       -- args: [2021-01-01]
 ```

-We will get the following query:
+we will get the following query.

 ```sql
 SELECT id, name, age FROM users WHERE id IN ($1, $2, $3) AND updated > $4